-The School District's 2022-2023 State aid blended membership enrollment from the fall count totaled 512.
-This is a decrease of 63 students from the previous year.
+The School District's 2023-2024 State aid blended membership enrollment from the fall count totaled 486.
+This is a decrease of 26 students from the previous year.
 The School District has been declining in enrollment for several years and projects the decline to continue in coming years.
 The School District is located in Michigan's Upper Peninsula, which is currently experiencing an economic downturn.
-As a result, families have moved out of the area.
 A decline in birth rate is another factor in the decline in enrollment.
 School of choice is another factor in declining enrollment.